Pomilon/Pome/docs/04-functions.md

 ## Closures

-Functions can "close over" variables from their surrounding scope:
+Functions in Pome form **closures**, meaning they capture and retain access to variables from their defining scope, even after the outer function has returned.

 ```pome
 fun makeAdder(amount) {